LetyPG/Automation-Framework-QA/README.md

 ## Very Important ⚠️
 🟦 I recommended you:
 - First remember that the base to create any program code is to abstract the problem from reality, what I mean to say by this, it is very imortant understand the bussiness logic in which you are working, the scope, the final user and the projects requeriments, also you must create a test plan and decide the test strategy to be used, for example, you can use a test strategy as `Smoke Testing`, `Regression Testing`, `API Testing`, `Mobile Testing`, `UI Testing`, etc.
-- Try to understand the code and the structure of the framework, the program logic and the automation fundamentals by using Selenium WebDriver, Pytest and Python
+- Try to understand the code and the structure of the framework, the program logic, and the automation fundamentals by using Selenium WebDriver, Pytest, and Python
 - Not only copy and paste the code, because that is not the point of this project, the point is to understand the code and the structure of the framework.
-- Once you understand the code and the structure of the framework, you will be able to create your own framework, and you will be able to automate your own web site UI.
+- Once you understand the code and the structure of the framework, you will be able to create your own framework, and you will be able to automate your own website UI.
-- In addition you can add new features to the framework, such as mobile automation, API automation, CI/CD flow (Jenkins/GitHub Actions), unit tests, etc.
+- In addition, you can add new features to the framework, such as mobile automation, API automation, CI/CD flow (Jenkins/GitHub Actions), unit tests, etc.
-- Also in adition you can include more test modules, and more test cases and the needed libraries to make it work.
+- Also, in addition, you can include more test modules, more test cases, and the needed libraries to make it work.

 ## 🟦 Scope
-The specific scope of this project is Automation UI practice to explain Selenium Webdriver and Pytest using a simple e-commerce web site.
+The specific scope of this project is an Automation UI practice that explains Selenium WebDriver and Pytest using a simple e-commerce website.
 **Not included**
 - Mobile Automation
 - API Automation
 - CI/CD flow (Jenkins/GitHub Actions)

-But as a best practice it is strongly recommended consired this topics for a real and integral Automation Framework.
+But as a best practice, it is strongly recommended consider these topics for a real and integral Automation Framework.

 ## 🟦 Objectives

-- Automatize critical flows of an e-commerce web site Magento, validating functionalities as login, user registration, search, shopping cart and checkout, reliably and reutilizable.
+- Automatize critical flows of an e-commerce website Magento, validating functionalities as login, user registration, search, shopping cart, and checkout, reliably and reutilizable.
-- Create a simple Automation Framework for a web site UI (Magento) and as an educational project.
+- Create a simple Automation Framework for a website UI (Magento) and as an educational project.
-- Understand the basic concepts of Automation Framework  using Python, Selenium WebDriver, Pytest, Faker, Allure Reports, and it is not a production ready code.
+- Understand the basic concepts of Automation Framework  using Python, Selenium WebDriver, Pytest, Faker, Allure Reports, and it is not production-ready code.

 ## 🟦 Technologies used